Overview

 Key benefits

-- You'll benefit from research-enriched teaching delivered by internationally renowned scientists and researchers; you'll have access to state-of-the-art laboratory facilities located in the heart of London.
+• You'll benefit from research-enriched teaching delivered by internationally renowned scientists and researchers, with access to state-of-the-art laboratory facilities located in the heart of London.

-I am very excited about the Natural Science degree programme at King's, which will provide an interdisciplinary education allied to the research at King's, and span the sciences from biosciences, physics, chemistry and mathematics and computational methods.
+I am very excited about the Natural Sciences degree programme at King's, which will provide an interdisciplinary education allied to the research at King's, and span the sciences from biosciences, physics, chemistry, mathematics, and computational methods.

 Course essentials

-In year 3 you will complete your paid year in industry which is an opportunity to gain experience in a commercial working environment, and to understand the importance of good project design and execution in a commercial environment.
+Between Years 2 and 3, the year in industry will give you the opportunity to gain experience of a commercial working environment, and to understand the importance of good project design and execution in a commercial environment.

 Additionally, at King’s, all students are allocated a Personal Tutor who will play a key role in helping you to get the most out of your studies, providing support and encouragement for your time at university.
 Personal tutors provide you with the opportunity to periodically take stock of your learning, academic progress and general wellbeing as you progress through your studies, offering guidance on how to seek further support if you need it, and how to access the range of opportunities available to you as a King's student.